Proposals for Marine and Protected Wrecks

 In March 2013 there were 46 sites designated within the English area of the UK Territorial Sea.
 This total ranges from possible prehistoric seafaring craft with associated cargos through to prototype submarines.

-We therefore authorise access for named individuals to England's Protected Wreck Sites through a licensing scheme which we administer on behalf of the Department for Culture, Media and Sport (DCMS).
+We therefore authorise access for named individuals to England's Protected Wreck Sites through a licensing scheme which we administer on behalf of the Department for Digital, Culture, Media and Sport (DCMS).